shanalikhan/code-settings-sync/README.md

 ## Steps To Get the Github Key.

-This extension required your GitHub Account Personal Access Token.
+This extension requires your GitHub Account Personal Access Token.
 You can create one simple by looking into the following pictures.
 Make sure you add **Gist** in scope.

 **Goto Settings / Personal Access Tokens / Generate New Token**